florianherrengt/m-brane-blog/_posts/2018-10-06-interview-raphael-babalola.md

 **Raphael:** Yeah.
 So it’s essentially a community of – I think we’re talking thousands of young black innovators, investors, entrepreneurs, coders, designers, etc. So I put out a quick message in there and I said, “Hey, look.
 I’m at this thing.
 I don’t know if anybody can help.
 But I’m just going to try my luck and see if anybody is interested in coming down to help out.”

-We had one guy, a guy called Tyro.
+We had one guy, a guy called Tyro [0:10:21][phonetic].
 He was like, “Yeah, I’m a designer.
 I’m happy to come down.
 I’ve got my experience.
 I think this will be cool,” and yeah, so now I have a designer, a developer, myself, Sait and it was – it went on from Friday to Sunday.
 So Sunday was the final and that’s when you present to the execs from British Airways, MasterCard, Sabre, really, really big players in the world of travel and payments and we put this presentation across and I think there’s even a video on the internet.
 I think it’s on YouTube.
 In fact it is on YouTube.
 I will send you the link for it.

 I just remember sort of we’ve done our pitch and I was so nervous.
 But for some reason, the whole way through, Sait was like, “No, we want …” Like just this unshakeable confidence and this unshakeable belief that we’ve done enough.
 Like we deserve this.
 Like we didn’t go home when everything was telling us to go home.
 Like we deserve to have some sort of respite for that.
 We deserve something back for that.